Oilers eliminate Sharks with 3-1 win in Game 6 - News 12 Now

 The Sharks finally found their game after that and put on heavy pressure late in the second period, but Talbot made a nice save on Marleau in alone and Marcus Sorensen hit the cross bar on another chance.

-After dominating the overtime in their Game 5 win, the Oilers picked right up from there and controlled the play in the opening period of Game 6.
-They had the decided edge in shot attempts and scoring chances but neither team was able to score.
+The Oilers came out fast, looking like the team that rallied for the overtime win in Game 5 instead of the one that got embarrassed in Game 4.
+That defeat turned into the spark Edmonton needed and they were much more composed the final two games.

-San Jose’s best chance came short-handed when Talbot stopped Melker Karlsson alone in front.
+“That’s not the team we are,” Draisaitl said.
+“We’re a team that usually shows up every night and that wasn’t our night.
+It just tells you how much character we have in this group that we can bounce back and win the next games.”

-NOTES: Klefbom did not play the third period for Edmonton. … F Joonas Donskoi returned to the lineup for the Sharks in place of Timo Meier.
+NOTES: Klefbom did not play the third period for Edmonton because of an illness. … F Joonas Donskoi returned to the lineup for the Sharks in place of Timo Meier.

 More AP NHL: https://apnews.com/tag/NHLhockey